openforis/sepal-doc/docs/source/cli/ofgt.rst

 NAME
 ####

-multifillerThermal.bash - is a script which utilizes several Landsat scenes to build a multi-temporal image composite using the warmest pixel -method.
+:code:`multifillerThermal.bash` - is a script which utilizes several Landsat scenes to build a multi-temporal image composite using the warmest pixel -method.

 SYNOPSIS
 ########